The Collatz-Wielandt quotient for pairs of nonnegative operators: Introduction

-In order to assure that one has a finite number of eigenvalues, one needs to assume that $\max(\rank A,\rank B)=n$, which implies that $m\ge n$.
+$\max(\rank A,\rank B)=n$, which implies that $m\ge n$.
 There is an extensive literature on this problem, see for example \cite{Erd67,BEGM,CG06} and references there in.
 A first attempt to generalize Perron-Frobenius theory to \eqref{geneigprobAB}, to the best knowledge of the author, is by Mangasarian \cite{Man71}.
 He showed the assumption that $B\trans\y\ge \0$ implies $A\trans \y\ge \0$ yields that \eqref{geneigprobAB} has a discrete and finite spectrum, and the eigenvalue with the largest absolute value is real, nonnegative and a corresponding eigenvector is nonnegative.

 The Perron-Frobenius theory was generalized to nonnegative operators $A$ with respect to a closed pointed generating cone $\mathbf{K}$ in finite and infinite dimensional Banach spaces \cite{KR48,Kar59, Sch74,BeP79}.
 There is also a natural generalization of the Collatz-Wielandt characterizations to the spectral radius of $\rho(A)$ \cite{Fri90,Fri91}.